Best Master’s Programs for Social Work

 5. University of Georgia

-The master of social work program at the University of Georgia offers full-time, extended-time, or online formats.
+The University of Georgia’s master of social work program offers full-time, extended-time, or online formats.
 Students with a bachelor of social work (BSW) can apply for advanced standing.

 Full-time students select among three specializations: micro (individuals, families, and groups), macro (communities, organizations, and policy), and integrated practice (combines micro and macro).
 Part-time and online programs focus on micro social work.